-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

 Writing for a Comedy Series

-"Barry," "ronny/lily," HBO, (Alec Berg, Bill Hader)
+Barry, Ronny/Lily, HBO, (Alec Berg, Bill Hader)

-"Veep," "Veep," HBO (David Mandel)
+Veep, Veep, HBO (David Mandel)

 Writing for a Drama Series